tranhlok/360-FoV-prediction/README.md

 Dataset
 ------------
-Create your own data folder (data folder is not included by default)

-Create a data structure for the data folder as shown
+Link to the dataset: https://cuhksz-inml.github.io/user-behavior-in-vv-watching/

+Google drive link to directly download the dataset: https://drive.google.com/drive/folders/10IneAJ6uMoI_BI93tuKj5_Oxj9qbkM29

     ├── data
+    │   ├── processed_by_activity <- The data set for divided by activities
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump

-Link to the dataset: https://cuhksz-inml.github.io/user-behavior-in-vv-watching/

-Google drive link to directly download the dataset: https://drive.google.com/drive/folders/10IneAJ6uMoI_BI93tuKj5_Oxj9qbkM29

 Please download the dataset and put it into the /data/raw folder.
-The dataset contains 100 text files, please double check.
+The dataset contains 100 text files.

+Run the data pre precessing scripts located in src/data.
+The created dataset structure will be located in the data folder as the following:

+    ├── data
+    │   ├── processed_by_activity <- The data set for divided by activities
+    │   ├── processed      <- The final data
+    │   └── raw            <- The original data

 Project Organization
 ------------